4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/hello-world-1-1.md

 So today for [#5ftf](https://twitter.com/hashtag/5FTF?src=hashtag_click) [@WebDevStudios](http://webdevstudios.com/) I thought I was going to work on fixing a few things on [my fork](https://github.com/aubreypwd/hugo-theme-hello-friend-ng) of [rhazdon/hugo-theme-hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng) and work some of them upstream, but I actually decided to use the [panr/hugo-theme-hello-friend](https://github.com/panr/hugo-theme-hello-friend) theme both of them are based on.

-It's basically the same thing but a little easier to configure I think.
+So here it is! 🙌🏻 &mdash; It's basically the same thing but a little easier to configure and work on.

 ---